bibymaths/phoskintime/kinopt/README.md

 Contributions are welcome!
 Please refer to the main repository documentation for guidelines on contributing, reporting issues, and feature requests.

-**abopt** is distributed under the Apache 2.0 license.
+**kinopt** is distributed under the Apache 2.0 license.
 See the LICENSE file in the repository for more details.

 ---

-This README provides an overview of the **abopt** framework, outlining its structure, features, and usage instructions.
+This README provides an overview of the **kinopt** framework, outlining its structure, features, and usage instructions.
 For detailed documentation on each submodule, please refer to the individual README.md files within the respective directories.